 People will say ‘No….because they want to protect their privacy.
 They don’t want to be exposed…they don’t want the hassle…they are not that interested in the project….they don’t believe they have a story to tell – or share.
 Or, for whatever reason, they don’t want people to see/ how/where they live.

 Which suggests that those who say ‘Yes’ do so because they are interested in the project.
 They are perhaps more sociable and open-minded.
 They are comfortable in sharing a glimpse of their homes and something of themselves.

 Anyone At Home asks people to talk about their lives and their home.
-But, whatever is going on in their lives at that time (inside and outside the home) clearly impacts on what they say, on their mood and outlook.
+Whatever is going on in their lives at that time (inside and outside the home) impacts on what they say, on their mood and outlook.

-The run-up to the US elections of 2020, for example, was a divisive time of riots, anarchy and a lot of bad blood.
+The run-up to the US elections of 2020 was a divisive time of riots, anarchy and a lot of bad blood.
 The country was riled and angry, in a state of panic and nervous disbelief.

 Hong Kong is also experiencing political and civil upheaval.
-Many people don’t trust the authorities and are wary about articulating ‘too much’.
-Worried about saying something that could be traced and held against them; it is easier to say nothing.
+People don’t trust the authorities and are wary about articulating ‘too much’.
+Worried about saying something that could be traced and used against them it is easier to say nothing.